medleyjs/medley/docs/Lifecycle.md

 If the request URL does not match any routes, a *not-found handler* (set with [`app.setNotFoundHandler()`](App.md#set-not-found-handler)) is invoked.
 Global hooks **are** run before the not-found handler.

-#### Error handler

-If an error occurs at any point in the request lifecycle, the request skips straight to the *error handler*, which sends an error response.
-A custom error handler can be set with [`app.setErrorHandler()`](App.md#set-error-handler).

 ## Serialize Payload

 In this step, the payload that was passed to `res.send()` is serialized (if it needs to be) and an appropriate `Content-Type` for the payload is set (if one was not already set).